CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Experimental Results

-\textbf{Why QG Boosts QA on New Contexts?} To further explore why QG can boost QA, we consider three major factors when generating a QA corpus: the number of documents, the number of answer evidences per document, and the number of generated questions per answer evidence.
+To further explore why QG can boost QA, we consider three major factors when generating a QA corpus: the number of documents, the number of answer evidences per document, and the number of generated questions per answer evidence.
 When we test one factor, we fix the other two.
 For example, we fix the number of answer evidences and questions at 20 and 6 when we test the influence of the number of documents.
 We use NQG++ and DocReader as our base QG and QA models to instantiate our \model framework and report the performance on the Dev set.

-As can seen from Figure \ref{fig:qa_influence}, the performance steadily increases when we use more documents and more answer evidences during QA corpus generation.
+As can seen from Fig \ref{fig:qa_influence}, the performance steadily increases when we use more documents and more answer evidences during QA corpus generation.
 This can demonstrate the first hypothesis: The generated corpus enables a QA model to see more new contexts during training, which can help the QA model get a better understanding of similar contexts during testing.
 The more contexts it sees, the more benefits it could obtain.
 We can also see that with the increase of the number of generated questions per evidence, the performance generally rises up.
 This indicates that multiple diverse questions are essential for boosting QA performance.

+\textbf{A Closer Look at Generated Question Types.} To further demonstrate QPP module can help generate diverse questions, we show the distribution over the types of questions generated by NQG-based models in Fig \ref{fig:ques_distibution}.

+We observe that questions generated by base NQG and NQG+BeamSearch are limited in terms of the question types.
+However, more types of questions (e.g., ``How", ``Why") can be generated when enabling sampling strategies.
+Furthermore, when being equipped with our QPP module, the NQG model can even generate questions of an extremely rare type, i.e., "When" questions.
+Though Top-k and Nucleus sampling methods also generate questions of less frequent types, our QPP module could cover even more types.

 In summary, we think seeing many new contexts and diverse questions are the two main reasons why QA models are boosted.